Attend a Match

 Admission and Parking: Field side parking is available to the general public on a first come, first served basis and for those who have purchased season parking spots.
 Regular admission is $20 per car and is paid to the gate attendant.

 Weather: The weather is variable.
 Polo is an inherently dangerous sport and wet weather only complicates conditions.
 The fields can generally handle a modest rainfall but too much puts horse and rider at risk of injury.
 We will do our best to put the game on as scheduled, and to give you as much notice as possible in the event of cancellation.
-We offer a weather hotline that is listed on-line (410-557-6448) which will be updated as conditions require.
-The website and Facebook page are also available for updates prior to the match.
+Please visit the website and Facebook page for updates prior to the match.

 Game Times: Friday evening games start at 6 p.m. (until late August when they are moved to 5:30 p.m. because of daylight) and Sunday afternoon games are at 11am.
 The gates will be open an hour and a half before the start of the game and the game itself will last about an hour and a half to two hours.
 There may also be an intermediate player game prior to the main match on Fridays, which you can enjoy if you arrive early.